-This section is a little detail of the first part of Chapter 7.
+This section is a little detail of Chapter 7.

 As I described in Chapter 7, at the end of the Heian period, two major Samurai groups, the Genji (源氏) and the Heishi (平氏) existed.
 The head of the Genji is Minamoto-no-Yoshitomo (源義朝) and the head of the Heishi is Taira-no-Kiyomori.
 They were childhood friends.
 Because of the political situation, they became enemy.
 The Genji side lost.
 After the Heishi won, Taira-no–Kiyomori became very powerful.
 He gave his men high positions, and his daughter marries to the emperor.
 His power even went beyond the Emperor.
 This is the time it is said that if “you are not a part of the Heishi family, you are not a human being”.
 The situation like this created too many opponents.
 Eventually, the Genji and other Samurai group raised the army, fought against the Heishi and the Heishi lost.
 While Taira-no-Kiyomori was in power, he started the active trading with China and that contributed to the economic prosperity tremendously.
 The picture below is the Itsukushima Shrine built by Taira-no-Kiyomori.
 It is registered at the UNESCO World Heritage Site.

 From Wikipedia Photo is a public Domain Author: Rdsmith4 File Itsukushima Floating Shrine.jpg 8 /05/04